The Time for Letting Go and Waiting for our Loved Ones to Hit Bottom is Past!

 We are in a crisis.
 And we all must act together to fight it powerfully.

-A few months ago, for instance, this happened to one of my clients (name changed):
+This happened to one of my clients (name changed):

 Elinor’s daughter was in the hospital.
 She had just overdosed in Elinor’s basement during a visit home and Elinor brought her in.
 Elinor called a friend she met in Alanon who told her to leave the hospital and to send a message to her daughter that she would be there for her if she chose recovery but not if she was going to keep using.
 The woman told Elinor to step back and let her daughter hit bottom, rather than try once again to help her daughter get well.